 Disability Living Allowance is made up of:

-The amount of Disability Living Allowance you get depends on how much help or supervision you need to walk or take care of yourself.
-You don’t have to actually be getting this help to qualify – DLA is based on the care you need, not the care you get.
+The amount of Disability Living Allowance you get depends on how much help or supervision you need to walk or take care of yourself (or both).
 Some people will be entitled to get one component, while others may get both.

-The mobility component is paid at one of two rates depending on how your disability affects you (see the weekly rates below).
+The mobility component is paid at one of two rates depending on how your disability affects you (see the table below).

 If you qualify for the middle or higher rate of the care component and you have a carer, your carer may be entitled to Carer’s Allowance.